What is Teenage Depression?

 What are the Teen Depression Treatment Options?

 Once a teen has received a diagnosis for depression, parents can decide the best way to treat the problem.
-Forms of treatment can include:
+Depression treatment options can include:

-- The Food and Drug Administration has approved drugs to treat depression in teens, but it is recommended that parents consult with a doctor before selecting this option.
+- There are FDA (Food and Drug Administration) approved drugs to treat depression in teens, but it is recommended that parents consult with a doctor before selecting this option.

-- Treatment center.
+- Getting help at a treatment center.
 An outpatient facility may be able to provide the teen treatment programs necessary to help a teenager live with and manage depression.

-- Changes in lifestyle.
+- Changes in lifestyle can help.
 Making improvements to your diet and discontinuing the use of drugs and alcohol can provide a tremendous boost in teens suffering from depression.
 Frequent exercise can also bring about positive changes.

 Destinations for Teens will guide your child through recovery.
 Furthermore, our treatments span through a variety of modalities, including mental health treatment.
-To learn more about our programs, contact us today at 877-466-0620.
+To learn more about our depression treatment program, contact us today at 877.466.0620.
 In addition, seek help immediately to begin the journey to overall wellness.